mamei16/LLM_Web_search/README.md

 Search queries are then extracted from the model's output using a regular expression.

-An example workflow of using this extension in default mode could be:
+An example workflow of using this extension in legacy mode could be:
 1. Load a model
 2. Head over to the "Web Search" tab
 3. Load a custom system message/prompt